jonnerd154/StargateProject-software/ENVIRONMENT_SETUP.md

 # Configuring the SD Card from Scratch
 It is _highly_ recommended to build your gate by using the pre-built Disk Image (ISO) provided by Kristian.
 Instructions to download that are in the Archive Download.

-If you wish to set up your own image, these instructions should help.
+*If you like doing things the hard way*, you can setup your own image from scratch.
+These instructions should help.

+The majority of the installation is completed by a script at `sg1_v4/install/install.sh`, but we need to get the basics configured first.

 ## Flash the SD Card with Raspbian
 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Open the Imager, and click "Choose OS."
 3. Click on "Raspberry Pi OS (Other)"
-4. Select _Raspberry Pi OS Lite (32-bit)_ (At the time of this writing: Debian v11/"Bullseye:)
+4. Select _Raspberry Pi OS Lite (32-bit)_ (At the time of this writing: Debian v11/"Bullseye")
 5. Click Choose Storage, and select your SD card.
 6. Click "Write."
 Accept any warnings, and you may need to enter an Admin password for the computer you're working on.
 7. When the process is complete, remove the SD card, and insert back *into the same computer*, _not_ the raspberry pi.
 We have one more thing to do before installing it in the Pi.

-## Configure Wi-Fi
+## Configure Wi-Fi & enable SSH
 1. After reinserting the SD card, it should appear on your computer as a drive.
 Browse to that drive.
-2. Create a new file with the below contents (substituting your Wi-Fi credentials) and save it to the root directory of the SD card.
-It must be named _exactly_ `wpa_supplicant.conf`:
+2. Create a new file with the below contents (substituting your Wi-Fi credentials) and save it to the root directory of the SD card's `/boot` partition.
+ - It must be named _exactly_ `wpa_supplicant.conf`
+ - Adjust the `country=` line to match your country (use the [ISO 2-letter abbreviation]https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements, in lowercase. )
+ - Replace `YOUR_NETWORK_SSID` and `YOUR_NETWORK_SSID` with your network's details.
+Your values should be enclosed in `"` (double quotes) *These are case-sensitive, and spaces matter!*
 ```
 country=us
 update_config=1